2023 College Conference & AGM

 Registering for the College’s 2023 AGM & Conference is easy.
 Simply navigate to the College’s portal, log-in, and select the 2023 Conference from the Events section.

-Registration for the AGM and Conference is open with early bird pricing in effect.
-Registration for the AGM -- both in-person and virtual -- is free of charge.
+Registration for the AGM and Conference is open.
+Registration for the AGM — both in-person and virtual — is free of charge.
 If you want to participate in the 2023 AGM online, you will sign up separately through GoToWebinar.
 Click the button below to register.
 Please note that you must register for the AGM in order to receive the link to join the session.
 Please contact the College office if you have any questions about accessing the broadcasts.

 Please note Conference registration is non-refundable and non-transferable after April 10, 2023.

 2023 Annual General Meeting

 The 2023 Annual General Meeting will occur on April 13, 2022 at 4pm.
 The AGM will be in-person at the Eldorado Hotel in Kelowna, BC in the Waterfront Ballroom.
 To register for a free, online broadcast of the AGM, follow this link: https://attendee.gotowebinar.com/register/7509519710583361888.
 To register to attend the AGM in person, use the College registrant portal.

 The 2022 AGM minutes, Annual Report, Audited Financial Statements and other materials will be reviewed during the meeting.